Akhil-18/Multithreaded-Http-Client-Server/readme.md

 This is an implementation of the Multithread HTTP Client Server.
+Updates to readme are in progress